cultpenguin/sippi-all/examples/README.md

 ## Examples
-This folder contains a number of example of parameters files for mps_genesim mps_snesim_tree mps_snesim_list
+This folder contains a number of examples for runnin

+	mps_genesim
+	mps_snesim_tree
+	mps_snesim_list

 # uncondtional simualation